dh-notes/pandoc-workflow/sample.md

 # Case 2: Working with Bibliographies

-In this scenario, we will
+In this scenario, we will use Zotero to export our bibliographic references as Bibtex files.

 # Case 3: Slides